named-data/StateVectorSync/Specification.md

 ```
 StateVector = VERSION-VECTOR-TYPE TLV-LENGTH
-              *StateVectorComponent
+              *StateVectorEntry

+StateVectorEntry = VERSION-VECTOR-ENTRY-TYPE TLV-LENGTH
-StateVectorComponent = NodeID SeqNo
+                   NodeID SeqNo

-NodeID = VERSION-VECTOR-KEY-TYPE TLV-LENGTH *OCTET
+NodeID = Name
-SeqNo = VERSION-VECTOR-VALUE-TYPE TLV-LENGTH NonNegativeInteger
+SeqNo = SEQ-NO-TYPE TLV-LENGTH NonNegativeInteger

 VERSION-VECTOR-TYPE = 201
-VERSION-VECTOR-KEY-TYPE = 202
+VERSION-VECTOR-ENTRY-TYPE = 202
-VERSION-VECTOR-VALUE-TYPE = 203
+SEQ-NO-TYPE = 204
 ```

-- The encoded version vector in the interest consists of the NodeID of each node followed by its latest sequence number
+- The encoded version vector in the interest consists of State Vector Entries
+- Each entry is a tuple of the NodeID of each node followed by its latest sequence number
 - Node names in the encoded version vector are ordered lexicographically to allow for interest aggregation.
 - Definition: _A State Vector A is outdated to State Vector B, if A contains any entry with seq number strictly smaller than in B._